Process Token Request

 credentials of the resource owner (= end-user) and take either of the

-for the client application.
-The API requires "ticket"
+application.
+The API requires

-request parameter.
-Use the value returned from {@link #getTicket()}
+"ticket"request parameter and"subject"request parameter.
+Use the value returned from {@link #getTicket()} method as the value for"ticket"parameter. - The response from

-returned to the client application.
-Use it to generate a response
+/auth/token/failAPI ({@link TokenFailResponse}) contains error information which should be returned to the client application.
+Use it to generate a response to the client application.

 and an access token, and optionally an ID token, is ready to be issued.